 By marking each location where EAR struck a victim, the map brings to light his areas of concentration or “comfort zones.”
 At the time of the crime spree this revealed to profilers that EAR concentrated in the Carmichael area in a unique way.
 This area was deep in the East Area and was not grouped in a cluster near a highway and therewith a quick escape out of the area.
 This indicated that EAR knew Carmichael well.
 This also indicated that EAR lived in this area; the other attacks, all grouped near to highways, indicate areas where he expanded his crime spree.

 At the time there was little reason to dispute this deduction.
 However, with time and the fullness of EAR’s crime spree his pattern in other areas became undeniable.
-When he expanded his crime spree and hit Davis, Stockton, the Contra Cost corridor and then So.
+When he expanded his crime spree and hit Davis, Stockton, the Contra Costa corridor and then So.
 Cal, he always remained close, very close to the highways.
-It became obvious that EAR stuck close to highways in communities he did not know.
+It became obvious that EAR stuck close to highways in these communities because he did not know them well.
 He could not have been familiar with all these communities since his attacks ranged over a 100 mile stretch of highway in both Contra Costa County and southern California.
+He drove the highways and probed the communities only as far as needed to find a convenient neighborhood to his liking.

 While it was standard theory at the time to believe that in the beginning EAR lived in Carmichael or Rancho Cordova, in retrospect there is considerable reason to question this deduction.
 EAR’s Highway 50 attacks follow his pattern to stick close to a highway and a main thoroughfare from that highway, an MO which always indicated he was not very familiar with the heart of that community.
-In short, a quick escape was always a part of EAR’s stalking MO.
-While his attacks in the La Riviera community (11, 18, 24, 27) and the Foothill Farms attacks (25, 28) can support the original theory, the attacks in Rancho Cordova (1, 3, 6, 8, 15) raise questions.
-This is where EAR began, and yet it too reflects the pattern he used only in locations with which he was not familiar, and it fit his criterion for a quick escape back to Folsom Blvd or Highway 50.
+In short, a quick escape was always a part of EAR’s stalking MO— Folsom Blvd or Highway 50 were never far from his RC attacks.

-The Rancho Cordova attacks were not fitted into a framework to suggest that EAR was coming to the East Area and not from within it.
-Yet a reexamination of the map reveals that Rancho Cordova fits into the pattern of EAR coming to the East Area along Highway 50.
+The Rancho Cordova attacks, in fact, indicate that EAR was coming to the East Area and not from within it.
+Moreover, a reexamination of the map above reveals that Rancho Cordova fits into the pattern of EAR coming to the East Area along Highway 50.

 Although RAP was already one of my persons of interest, he rose quickly to prominence due to this fact.
 He had grown up in Carmichael and his family had only moved in his early high school years to Placerville.
 This historic gold rush town in the foothills is up Highway 50 from Rancho Cordova.
 Work opportunities for a teen, however, would have remained back in east Sacramento areas and, indeed, his family maintained a lifelong connection to the area.